Lynchburg chiropractic. Lynchburg back

 will integrate with other forms of care more.
 Historically,

-chiropractic is grounded in the
+chiropractic is rooted in the

 biopsychosocial model of health care; chiropractic considers